alldayiwonder/bigdata_notes/README.md

 # Sources of Data

-* Human (data initiated by a human such as social network posts, cell phone calls, online purchases, and the metadata created alongside such data)
+* Human: data initiated by a human such as social network posts, cell phone calls, online purchases, and the metadata created alongside such data.
-* Machine (communication between machines that may never be seen by humans (e.g. internet of things)
+* Machine: communication between machines that may never be seen by humans (e.g. internet of things)

 # What is Data Science?